bylinina/augustinian_babylm/README.md

 ## How to read the results

-Almost everything below is measured with **minimal pairs**: the model sees two sentences differing in exactly one word — one true ("The banana is yellow"), one false ("The television is yellow") — and is scored correct if it assigns the true sentence higher probability (for masked LMs, computed as
+Almost everything below is measured with **minimal pairs**: the model sees two sentences differing in exactly one word -- one true/expected/typical ("A cucumber is green"), one false/unexpected/non-typical ("A dune is green") -- and is scored correct if it assigns the true sentence higher probability (for masked LMs, computed as pseudo-log-likelihood).
-pseudo-log-likelihood: mask each token in turn, sum the log-probability of the original token).
 Chance is 50%.
-No fine-tuning, no generation.
+No fine-tuning.

 A **delta** is always *vision-init minus baseline* accuracy, in points.
-Since there is only one training run per configuration (no seed variance estimate), single deltas of a point or two are not individually meaningful; what I lean on instead is **sign-consistency**: if a task's delta is positive in all 9 encoder×vocabulary combinations independently, that pattern is very unlikely under a no-effect null even when each delta is small.
+Since there is only one training run per configuration (no seed variance estimate), single deltas of a point or two are not individually meaningful; what I lean on instead is **sign-consistency**: if a task's delta is positive in all 9 encoder-vocabulary combinations independently, that pattern is very unlikely under a no-effect null even when each delta is small.

 For the targeted benchmark I additionally use: